-Peter Mack considered himself blessed until today.
+Peter Mack had considered himself blessed until today.
 He probably wasn't the luckiest person in the world, but he knew he was an above-average, fortunate guy.
-He had advanced slowly but reliably at the auto insurance company where he worked, his marriage leaned toward smiles rather than frowns, his circle of friends, though small, was stalwart, and other than minor colds, he'd never been sick.
+He had advanced slowly but reliably at the auto insurance company where he worked; his marriage leaned toward smiles rather than frowns; his circle of friends, though small, was stalwart; and other than minor colds, he'd never been sick.

 He didn’t lead the electrifying life of a Jedi Knight, but who needed that?

 A knee pressed deep into his kidney.
 “Give it up, man.”
 The force compressed his lungs.
 Peter had wondered what it felt like to drown, and now he knew.

 “I’m taking your watch, man.
 Just relax and don’t be stupid.”
 The accent sounded vaguely Bostonian or from the Bronx, or Southern.
 Peter’s brain partially clicked off and he wasn’t sure of much, other than the five-hundred-pound knee on his back and his face on the frigid cement.